 Student research profiles

 I have broad research interests and will be delighted to discuss possible doctoral work with students interested in British social and cultural history c.
-1500-1800, with particular reference to -Religious culture and the English Bible History and literature and print culture Political culture and community life The history of the family Gender and women's history
+1500-1900, with particular reference to: religious culture and the English Bible, history and literature and print culture, community relations, Jewish History.

 Research output: Book/Report/Proceedings › Book